Woodstock, Illinois: Music

+The historical Woodstock Opera House greeted Woodstock Mozart Festival until 2015.
+There is a large music program at Woodstock schools and there are three district-wide school music festivals each year.

 Religion

 Woodstock is home to many Protestant and Catholic churches, a Jewish congregation and The Blue Lotus Buddhist Temple since 2002.

 Roles in popular media

 Planes, Trains and Automobiles, 1987

 Several scenes in the 1987 film Planes, Trains, and Automobiles were shot in Woodstock, including the scene in which the protagonists' rental car is towed in front of a building, the old Courthouse.
 The movie brought Woodstock to the attention of location manager Bob Hudgins, who later recommended the town to Harold Ramis for the filming of Groundhog Day.

 Groundhog Day, 1993

 Woodstock is perhaps most famous for its role as the location for the 1993 movie Groundhog Day, starring Bill Murray.
 Although the story is set in Punxsutawney, Pennsylvania, the movie's producers preferred the quintessentially American, but non-specific backdrop of Woodstock Square and its surroundings.
 Outdoor and street scenes were filmed around the downtown and various side streets, and signs from stores and businesses are visible throughout the movie.

 Many notable scenes' locations are commemorated with plaques as part of a walking tour for visitors and enthusiasts.

 In January 2020, several key actors, including Bill Murray, Brian Doyle-Murray and Stephen Tobolowsky returned to Woodstock to film a Groundhog Day-themed commercial for Jeep.
 The commercial aired during the 2020 Super Bowl.